redis/homebrew-redis/README.md

 ## Redis Community Edition - Install using Homebrew Cask

-To install Redis Community Edition using Homebrew Cask, please use the following command:
+To install the latest version of Redis Community Edition using Homebrew Cask, please use the following command:

 ```bash
 brew tap redis/redis